Plant producers are exposed to significant and continual pest and disease threats

 Taking a proactive approach to biosecurity in the nursery is not only good for business but helps protect Aotearoa’s economy, unique natural environment and way of life.

-Plant pests and pathogens present in New Zealand that Plant Pass can help manage
+Plant pests and pathogens present in New Zealand

 Phytophthora agathidicida (PA) is a soil-borne pathogen that attacks kauri trees, causing the fatal condition known as kauri dieback disease.
 The PA pathogen infects kauri trees through their roots and gradually starves them to death.
 There is no proven cure for PA pathogen infection, so reducing the spread of the pathogen is critical for protecting healthy kauri.